Chaparro/rechat-dl/README.md

     	if not set, it's rechat-{VOD-ID}.json

 ## Output
-The outputted .json file contains a json array, the first element of which is the [VOD metadata](https://github.com/justintv/Twitch-API/blob/master/v3_resources/videos.md#get-videosid) (creation time, title, description, ...), followed by the Chat Replay messages.
+The outputted .json file contains a simplified json array, containing the following from the chat replay messages:

+	-Sender
+	-Message
+	-Timestamp

  There's no documentation for the Chat Replay API yet, but its output is very similiar to the [IRC interface](https://github.com/justintv/Twitch-API/blob/master/IRC.md#privmsg).

 This tool only downloads the chat messages, but doesn't offer a way to view them in real-time alongside a VOD.

 ---
-This README file was loosely inspired by the [bandcamp-dl](https://github.com/iheanyi/bandcamp-dl/blob/master/README.md) readme, which was inspired by the [youtube-dl](https://github.com/rg3/youtube-dl/blob/master/README.md) readme.
-So likewise, I release this readme into the public domain.
-I mean, I guess??
+This fork is meant to provide a simplified output for something i have in mind.